What do you hear, most frequently along with the term BIM?

 Such information then serves as a basis for validation.
-Since the structure of the database reflects the structure of the construction project (about this in the next series’ post), it is possible to coordinate the project already in the initial phase – we can introduce modifications and adjust the project without the need for graphical redesign.
+Since the structure of the database reflects the structure of the construction project (more about this in the post showing database structure), it is possible to coordinate the project already in the initial phase.
+Designers can introduce modifications and adjust the project without the need for graphical redesign.
 We save one step – introducing design modifications at a later stage based on 3D objects.

-After the first corrections made and having quite an advanced database, we start designing objects.
+After validation and adjustments, we start designing objects.
 Designers can determine appropriate data mappings (value assignment between programs – as in the graphics below) as well as the way of synchronization between the external database and the model.
 It enables more efficient geometry modeling using information placed in tables (attributes are already defined).
 And hence by running a script or synchronization with the software, they are filled with information from the database.